TheGoodlike13/liberty_or_death/README.md

 I see right through your Indian scammer ways!
 Reported for phishing.
 Let the company figure that one out.

-So next I'm gonna try to either hook up LDAP to liberty, or at least test that it works somehow.
+So next I'm gonna try to either hook up LDAP to Liberty, or at least test that it works somehow.
 All I have to go with for configuration is [#open_your_slap](#open_your_slap), which admittedly uses very similar XML to what I can see in working projects.